Steven-Grevera/ENC4265/manual.md

 ![image](https://github.com/user-attachments/assets/201376d7-9221-4a4b-b28d-b312f051457b)
 *Figure 65: Image showing the starting room in the Corridor of Endless Rain.
 Image Taken By: Steven Grevera*

 The Corridor of Endless Rain is within a house or inn of some kind that seems to stretch on endlessly.
 Certain large opening sections covered with doors, will reveal openings to the outside world, yet constantly pour endless rains on that outside.
-Causing issues for the player in terms of corruption build up.
+This causes issues for the player in terms of corruption buildup.

 ![image](https://github.com/user-attachments/assets/4019f2ab-4e42-4a97-8934-d3cc54e4756a)
 *Figure 66: Image showing a darkly lit hallway in the Corridor of Endless Rain.
 Image Taken By: Steven Grevera*